-Hamilton is hot right now—and, no, I’m not talking about the Broadway musical.
+Hamilton is hot right now.
 Not too long ago, this Southern Ontario city was still seen as the gritty, smokestacked steeltown that Torontonians bypassed on their way to the picturesque Niagara wine region.
 Now, they’re moving there en masse.
 And last January, I happily joined the exodus.

 Hamilton is just 60km west of Toronto, and you can get there by a direct train service between the two cities (operated by GO Transit).
 The trains are scheduled during weekday rush hours: mornings from Hamilton’s GO Centre and West Harbour stations; afternoons from Toronto’s Union Station.
 (Outside of those times, trains from Toronto terminate at Aldershot, with a short, 10-minute shuttle-bus connection to Hamilton.)